Auditory-Biophysics-Lab/Slicer-BoneThicknessMapping/README.md

 </p>

 ## About
 A [3D Slicer](https://www.slicer.org/) extension capable of rendering a clinical bone scan in 3D with an overlayed gradient colour map depicting the bone-thickness.
+Available within 3D Slicer from the Extension Manager module.

 ## Algorithm Procedure
 1. Convert input volume to Slicer segmentation